habitat-sh/on-prem-builder/docs-chef-io/content/separating-backend-services.md

 ```

 ## Separating MinIO Server
 MinIO is an open source object storage server.
-Chef Habitat Builder on-prem uses Minio to store habitat artifacts (.harts).
+Chef Habitat Builder on-prem uses MinIO to store habitat artifacts (.harts).

-### Install Minio
+### Install MinIO
 Run the minio install script from the new node that will run the minio service to store all the artifacts
 ```bash
 ./install.sh --install-minio
 ```

-### Connecting to Minio server node
+### Connecting to MinIO server node
-Now that your Minio server is up and running on its own node, it is crucial to know how to connect your frontend nodes to it.
+Now that your MinIO server is up and running on its own node, it is crucial to know how to connect your frontend nodes to it.
-The `MINIO_ENDPOINT` in the bldr.env file has to be mapped to the Node where the Minio server is running.
+The `MINIO_ENDPOINT` in the bldr.env file has to be mapped to the Node where the MinIO server is running.
-You can then access the Minio UI using the `MINIO_ENDPOINT` URL.
+You can then access the MinIO UI using the `MINIO_ENDPOINT` URL.

 ## Separating postgresql
 The backend datastore can also be setup to run on a separate node.